Pumpkin Mascarpone Cheesecake

 Unmold the cake: Carefully lower the cake pan into a pan of hot water for a few seconds (I left mine in this bath for about one minutes and I also ran a butter knife around the perimeter of it, bearing down to the bottom so that the crust would also separate from the edge.
 Remember, I didn’t use any parchment paper).
 Invert the cake pan onto a plate, then invert the cake onto a serving plate.

 Slice and serve the cake: Dust the cake with powdered sugar and garnish with chocolate shavings right before you are ready to serve it.
 (The powdered sugar does melt into the moist surface over time).
 To cut the cake, dip a sharp knife with a long, thin blade into very hot water.
 Wipe the blade dry and make a cut.
 For the neatest slices, repeat this process for each separate cut that is made.

-This entry was posted on Thursday, October 15th, 2009 at 12:30 am and is filed under Breads, Dessert, Uncategorized.
+This entry was posted on Thursday, October 15th, 2009 at 12:30 am and is filed under Breads, Dessert, Pumpkin, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.